-The problem of Voicemail Not Working on iPhone has been reported by some users.
-You will find below the steps to fix Voicemail Problems on iPhone.
+The problem of Voicemail Not Working on iPhone has been reported by users.
+You can find below the steps to fix this issue on iPhone.

 Voicemail Not Working on iPhone

-In addition to above reasons, the problem can also be caused by software glitches, corrupted Network Settings and other reasons.
+In addition to above, Voicemail problems on iPhone can also be caused by software related issues, corrupted Network Settings and other reasons.

 1. Go to Settings > General > scroll down to bottom and tap on Shut Down.